 What service can you provide to groups that they normally might not receive?

-What are your bar or nightclub recommendations?
+What are your bar/nightclub or after-dinner recommendations?

 Can you recommend a good place to take a stroll?